elpekenin/astro-web/src/contents/qmk/userspace.md

   ![](/content-images/qmk/features_draw.png)

-## Custom `print` implementation: `user_logging.h`
+## Logging on screen (`logging/backends/qp.h`)
-Inspired on @tzarc's work, this replaces the function called by `print` to render each `char` with a custom implementation.
+Inspired on @tzarc's work, this extends the function called by `print` to render each `char` with a custom implementation.

-On this tweaked version:
-  * If QP is enabled, we keep track of logging messages on a buffer to then draw them on a display.
+We keep track of logging messages on a buffer to then draw them on a display.
 I extended @tzarc's functionality by allowing longer lines to be stored and drawing them (when needed) with my [`scrolling texts API`](#scrolling-text-api-✨)
-  * If XAP is enabled, send logging over it.
-[XAP's Log specification](https://github.com/qmk/qmk_firmware/blob/xap/docs/xap_0.3.0.md#log-message---0x00)
-  * Maintain the implementation provided by QMK (`sendchar`) which will be a no-op or Console endpoint if said feature is enabled.

-### Logging on screen (`qp_logging.h`)
-The actual drawing takes place on `graphics.c`, this file simply keeps track of the text.
+A task on `elpekenin.c` takes care to periodically call the `render` function in order to re-draw when needed.

 Usage:
   1. Configure the buffer size (or don't, and fallback to my default values)